rwokano/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
 ### Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
-Using the dataset with the imputed values for this plot. (per the instructions).
+Using the data set with the imputed values for this plot. (per the instructions).
 Since the date field was converted to a Date datatype when we read the data in, we can use the *weekdays()* function straight away and append a column to the data frame with a *Weekend* or *Weekday* indicator.

 ```r
 dfCompleteData$weekpart<-ifelse(weekdays(dfCompleteData$date) %in% c("Saturday","Sunday"),"Weekend","Weekday")